 Mr Henry Cheape approached K. M. Duncan Agricultural Engineers Ltd. in search of a better handling and drying solution for the 600 acres of combinable crops within the estimated 2300 acres of Strathtyrum Estates in St Andrews, Scotland.

 Previously, Mr Cheape was running a Farm Fans batch drier that was situated in a building that was some distance away from his storage area.
 This often resulted in both excessive handling and double handling of his crop, making the process very labour intensive and uneconomical.
 The system was also worn out and no longer fast enough to keep up with the demands put upon it.

-K. M. Duncan Agricultural Engineers Ltd recommended to Mr Cheape that he installed both Perry of Oakley Ltd handling equipment and a Perry Drier.
-Perry & K. M. Duncan decided on a solution that will enable the plant to increase in their drying capacity with greatly reduced handling, making the whole plant more cost effective and less labour intensive.
+K. M. Duncan Agricultural Engineers Ltd. recommended to Mr Cheape that he installed both Perry of Oakley Ltd. handling equipment and a Perry Drier.
+Perry and K. M. Duncan decided on a solution that will enable the plant to increase in their drying capacity with greatly reduced handling, making the whole plant more cost effective and less labour intensive.

-The driers pneumatic shutter discharge discharges the crop into a 60 tph Perry FC/FE curved combination store conveyor which then deposits the crop into the second of the 2 60 tph Perry elevators.
-The elevator transfers the crop into a short Perry inclined store conveyor which is connected to one long conveyor which spans from the new building, across the road (with span braces to support it) and through the 2 older buildings which are used as stores.
+The driers pneumatic shutter discharge discharges the crop into a 60tph Perry FC/FE curved combination store conveyor which then deposits the crop into the second of the two 60tph Perry elevators.
+The elevator transfers the crop into a short Perry inclined store conveyor which is connected to one long conveyor which spans from the new building, across the road (with span braces to support it) and through the two older buildings which are used as stores.

 Mr Cheape said “Perry and K. M. Duncan have worked together to provide me with a suitable solution that allows for future development.
 Harvest and drying should be much easier as the plant will be able to look after itself with minimal interaction and no double handling of the crop.”